-Field to Fork Publications (a wholly owned business of Sporting Shooters’ Association of Australia) proudly presents this educational and entertaining outdoors magazine as a glossy perfect bound 140-page full colour annual.
+Field to Fork Publications (a wholly owned business of Sporting Shooters’ Association of Australia) proudly presents this educational and entertaining outdoors magazine as a glossy perfect bound full colour annual.

 Great Australian Outdoors takes an in-depth look at issues affecting our continent’s landscape, fauna and flora.
 We uniquely consult academics, environmental experts and custodians of the land and seas, be it farmers, fishers or those charged with protecting it for future generations.

 Take us on the road – GAO is packed with practical touring tips, travel ideas and locations, maps, technical and product information, even hygiene advice for travellers.

 GAO is the big authentic Australian outdoors magazine befitting our big sensational country!